tweekmonster/tmux2html/README.md

 Switch | Description
 ------ | -----------
-target (positional) | Target window or pane.
+`target` (positional) | Target window or pane.
 Uses tmux's target syntax, but always 0-indexed.  (e.g. `sess:1.2` - Session: sess, Window 2, Pane 3.
 Default target is window.)
--o / --output | Output file.
+`-o` / `--output` | Output file.
 Prints to stdout if omitted.
+`-m` / `--mode` | Output file permissions.
+Default: 644
---light | Light background.
+`--light` | Light background.
---interval | Number of seconds between captures.
+`--interval` | Number of seconds between captures.
---duration | Number of seconds to capture.
+`--duration` | Number of seconds to capture.
 0 for indefinite recording, -1 to disable.
+`--stream` | Continuously renders until stopped and adds a script to auto refresh based on `--interval`.
+See the notes below for more info.
---fg | Foreground color.
-Can be a color index or R,G,B --bg | Background color.
+`--fg` | Foreground color.
+Can be a color index or R,G,B `--bg` | Background color.
 Can be a color index or R,G,B

 Limitations